NYU Grossman School of Medicine Forensic Psychiatry Fellowship, Fellowship in Forensic Psychiatry

 This program has been destroyed by loss of funding for the State of Alabama.
 It is not expected to reopen in less tha 5 years, if ever.
 It has not yet been officially closed, was ACGME accreditied through 2011, but will not be taking candidates.

-University of Pennsylvania, Fellowship in Forensic Psychiatry
+University of Arkansas for Medical Sciences, Forensic Psychiatry Fellowship

 University of Texas Medical Branch, Forensic and Community Psychiatry